jennihultman/Luke-metagenomics/PRACTICALS/part2.md

 Although `anvi'o` gives us a preliminary idea, we can use a more dedicated platform for taxonomic assignment of MAGs.
 Here we will use `GTDBtk`, a tool to infer taxonomy for MAGs based on the GTDB database (you can - and probably should - read more about GTDB [here](https://gtdb.ecogenomic.org/)).

-We have prepared a script to run `GTDBtk` for you, so let's copy it and take a look:
+I have prepared a script to run `GTDBtk` for you, so let's copy it and take a look:

 ```bash
 cp ../COURSE_FILES/SBATCH_SCRIPTS/GTDBtk.sh .